 The Japanese manufacturer has many years of experience with hologram technology.
 It had shown a 360 ° holographic display prototype at the Digital Content Expo 2009 in Tokyo 10-years ago.
 This device is demonstrated in the corporate video below.
-The company said in addition to gaming, this technology is also useful for education and medical science.
+The company said this technology is also useful for education and medical science in addition to gaming.

 Sony is not the only manufacturer that sees a future in 3D multiplayer games, without having to wear glasses.
 In March 2018 the Australian company Voxon Photonics showed the world’s first 3D Volumetric Display in 4K resolution.